 Honorary Associate Professor Ahmad Shboul’s research interests and publications cover: socio-cultural and intellectual history of the Middle East, Arabic and Islamic thought and culture, Islam in the contemporary Arab world, Arab and Muslim communities in Australia and Arab-Australian cultural relations, Arab Islamic historiography and human geography, and Islamic-Western cultural relations.
 He has held senior research fellowships at the University of Edinburgh, the ANU and Harvard University.

-For more information, visit the Department of Arabic and Islamic Studies website.
+For more information, visit the Arabic Language and Cultures website.

 Click on the relevant link below for information about admission requirements, fees and how to apply.

-- Doctor of Philosophy (Arabic and Islamic Studies)
+- Doctor of Philosophy (Arabic Language and Cultures)

-- Master of Philosophy (Arabic and Islamic Studies)
+- Master of Philosophy (Arabic Language and Cultures)

-- Master of Arts (Research) (Arabic and Islamic Studies)
+- Master of Arts (Research) (Arabic Language and Cultures)

 Chair of Department